bano27/moringaprep-1/README.md

-#BY Benard Thairu KIBE
+#BY BENARD THAIRU KIBE

 ##My landing platform
 ---
 This is a short program that gives a brief description of who i am as a person.
+---
 ###TECHNOLOGIES USED
 Technologies used include : *html
                             *css

 program setup instruction;
     1. clone this repository to a location in your file system.[link](https://github.com/bano27/moringaprep-1.git)
-    2. Open your terminal and navigate to root folder of the application. cd moringaprep-1
+    1. Open your terminal and navigate to root folder of the application. cd moringaprep-1
-    3. Open project.html in your browser
+    1. Open project.html in your browser

 follow this link to live version site on Github pages.[link](https://bano27.github.io/moringaprep-1/)